 This investigation has been our most challenging so far, so we updated it for 2020 and included more new brands.
 When it comes to answering the question “is this safe for my family?” we encourage you to think about: (1) migration, (2) safer materials, and (3) the precautionary principle.

 We know you don’t have the time to dedicate 40+ hours investigating this industry, so Mamavation has done it for you!
 Scroll down to the very bottom for our product recommendations.

 This post has been fact-checked by Rebecca Elizabeth Sherrick Harks, RN, BSN.
 Disclosure: This post contains affiliate links.

 There are problems with nearly every type of cookware on the market.
 Non-intentionally added substances (NIAS) are a deciding factor in the safety failure of many lines of cookware.
 The other two main things that determine the safety of cookware are the base material and the coating.

 - There are no safe coatings and they should all be avoided because of the inevitable wear down and crumbling that happens over time, exposing bare base materials that aren’t meant for food contact.
 That especially goes for nonstick coatings that contain PFOA or PTFE.

 - Heavy metals leaching has been found in virtually all cookware, even when it’s not metal-based.

 - We recommend you rotate between different categories to minimize constant exposure to any one material, preferably stainless steel pans, cast iron pans, and ceramic pans without non-stick coatings.

-- Cooking with acidic foods, like with tomato sauce, exacerbates leaching, so pay close attention to what your saute pan or saucepan.
+- Cooking with acidic foods, like tomato sauce, exacerbates leaching, so pay close attention to what your saute pan or saucepan.

 We were surprised too that only a select few pots and pans meet the criteria of having relatively stable base materials and uncoated cooking surfaces.
 In fact, we only found one single truly toxin-free line, Visions uncoated glass cookware.